TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/sdl/stc.md

 ## Important Usage Guidelines

-- Once STC run is Done, Core will be reset and STC Reset cause will also be set.
-For again running STC, SOC will need power cycle.
+- Once R5F STC is Done, R5F Core will be reset and STC Reset cause will be set.
+For running the STC again on R5F, SOC will need power cycle.
+\cond SOC_AM273X || SOC_AWR294X
+- Once DSP STC is Done, DSP Core will be reset and STC Reset cause will be set.
+For running STC again for DSP, SOC will need power cycle..

+For DSP STC, before running STC from R5F, Interrupt register and ISR for that interrupt should be running in DSP core.
+ISR should have a flow to take DSP Core in to low power mode.

+\endcond

 ## Example Usage